CsabaDu/CsabaDu.DynamicTestData/README.md

    - `PropertiesToArgs(bool withExpected)` (New v1.4.0): Overrides and seals the abstract method in the `TestDataThrowss<TException, T1>` type with the behavior defined in the `ITestData` secction.

 **`DynamicDataSource` Abstract Class**
-(Updated v1.1.0)
+(Updated v1.6.0)
  - **Purpose**: Represents an abstract base class for dynamic data source classes and provides features to facilitate generating test data.
  - **Properties**:
    - `ArgsCode` (Updated v1.1.0): Gets the current `ArgsCode` value used for argument conversion, which is either the temporary override value or the default value.
  - **Methods**:
-   - `GetDisplayName(string? testMethodName, params object?[]? args)`: Gets the display name of the test method and the test case description.
+   - `GetDisplayName(string? testMethodName, params object?[]? args)`(Updated v1.5.3): Gets the display name of the test method and the test case description or returns null.
+   - `estDataToParams([NotNull] ITestData testData, ArgsCode argsCode, bool withExpected, out string testCase)` (New v1.6.0): Converts test data to an array of arguments for tests with one to nine arguments, and gets the `TestCase` property of the `ITestData testData` parameter as out parameter.
    - `TestDataToArgs<T1, T2, ..., T9>(...)`: Converts test data to an array of arguments for tests with one to nine arguments.
    - `TestDataReturnsToArgs<TStruct, T1, T2, ..., T9>(...)`: Converts test data to an array of arguments for tests that expect a not null `ValueType' to assert.
    - `TestDataThrowsToArgs<TException, T1, T2, ..., T9>(...)`: Converts test data to an array of arguments for tests that throw exceptions.
    - `OptionalToArgs([NotNull] Func<object?[]> testDataToArgs, ArgsCode? argsCode)` (New v1.1.0): Executes the provided test data function with an optional temporary ArgsCode override.

 ## How it Works
-(Updated v1.4.0)
+(Updated v1.6.0)

 ### **`ArgsCode` Enum**